 First-time homebuyers are especially affected by the current market conditions, with many being priced out of the market due to elevated home prices and higher interest rates.
 Rates for a 30-year mortgage are currently around 5%, making it difficult for those seeking their first home purchase.
 The rental market is also challenging, with tighter markets, high rental rates, and limited space options adding to the difficulties for renters.

 Cities In Crisis

-Sadly, interest rates will likely not be falling soon.
-Potential buyers must face the prospect of having to come up with a larger down payment and face a larger monthly mortgage payment, as well as understanding that selling their house may take longer.
-This is a particular risk for anyone selling their first home and looking to expand.
-Days on market trends may be dropping nationally, but many sellers may find themselves unable to sell their starter home.
+Regrettably, it appears that interest rates will remain high for the foreseeable future.
+As a result, prospective homebuyers must brace themselves for the challenge of having to provide a more significant down payment and accommodate larger monthly mortgage payments, as well as understanding that the process of selling their house may take longer.
+This poses a particular risk for those looking to sell their first home and expand into a larger property.
+Although days on market trends may be decreasing nationwide, many sellers may find themselves unable to sell their starter home.

-This activity in the mid-2000s had a big impact on the rate of foreclosures in the United States.
-While the rate of foreclosed properties declined, those that follow the housing market and overall economy continue to keep an eye on changing trends.
-At this point in 2017, there are several foreclosure statistics that people need to be aware of.
+This activity in the mid-2000s had a significant impact on the foreclosure rate in the United States.
+Though foreclosure rates have declined, people following the housing market and overall economy should remain vigilant to changing trends.
+In 2017, it is crucial to be aware of several foreclosure statistics t.

-During the month of May, the number of homes that were in the foreclosure process increased by 5% compared to April 2017.
-At the end of May, there were a total of 647,000 homes that were in some part of the foreclosure process.
-This includes homes that are actively bank owned, in default, or going through the auction process.
-While the number of foreclosures in May was higher than in April, it is still down by more than 20% compared to May 2016.
+In May 2017, the number of homes in the foreclosure process increased by 5% compared to the previous month.
+This resulted in a total of 647,000 homes in some stage of foreclosure, including bank-owned, defaulted, or in the auction process.
+Despite the increase in May, foreclosure rates are still down over 20% compared to May 2016.